smorad/um_cisc_7026/lecture_12_transformers.typ

     Model must learn human emotions, history, and math ]
 ==
+Now you have everything you need to train your own LLM! #pause
+- Transformer architecture #pause
+- Tokenization and positional encoding #pause
+- Loss function #pause
+- #strike[\$10M]

 We can apply this same concept to: #pause
-- Predict missing base pairs in a strand of DNA #pause
+- Predict next base pair in a strand of DNA #pause
-- Predict missing audio from a song #pause
+- Predict next audio from a song #pause
-- Predict the outcome of particle collisions at the Large Hadron Collider #pause
+- Predict next particle emission at the Large Hadron Collider #pause

 All we need is a large enough dataset!